dippy2214/JoshuaLowe.github.io/index.markdown

 - Team work with project management solutions like Jira
 - IDEs like Visual Studio and VS Code

+[click here](https://github.com/dippy2214) to see projects on my github.

 I have worked in teams of 2-8 for projects with a variety of scales, from 6 months of full development with artists and designers to weekend game jams with just 2 programmers.
 Playing to the skillsets of each team member and making sure everyone gets something out of each project is always a fun challenge.

 Outside of my work I have built customer service skills and experience with international time zone and cultural differences through my time working as a rocket league coach, both freelancing and with the team 'Evolve Riot' in the esports scene.
 For information about my hobbies and interests, see [about me](about/).